humehe/VSAT-3D/README.md

 ## Example

-The Exaample.py script contains an example too stack a sample of 27 galaxies belonging to the Valpara\'iso ALMA/APEX Line Emission Survey(VALES).
-The sample of spectra can be downloaded from the [zenodo repository]().
+The Example.py script contains an example too stack a sample of 27 galaxies belonging to the Valparaíso ALMA/APEX Line Emission Survey(VALES).
+The sample of spectra can be downloaded from the [zenodo repository](https://zenodo.org/record/4671101#.YG5xTS35TOQ).
 Then by simple running ```python Example.py``` will complete all the following steps below.
 The following  snippets are extracts contained in the Example.py file and will guide you through the file.

 ###### "Stacking"
 The following snippet will stack the galaxies.